(Last Updated on : 21/06/2013)

 Dating back to the Vedic period

 Swara Yoga refers to the control of the life force through breathing.
-Shiva Svarodaya, an ancient Indian manuscript mentions this type of yoga.
+Shiva Svarodaya, an ancient Indian manuscript that mentions this type of yoga.
 Swara Yoga is derived from the word Swara in Sanskrit that means sound or musical note; it also means the incessant flow of air through one nostril.
 It is said that by practicing Swara yoga an individual can find out about the consequence of his or her actions.

 The different Types of Yoga, thus, can be helpful for different people as every individual differs from the other and so does his temperament and need.
 Thus, each type of Yoga practice can provide an answer to the practitioner`s questions and relieve his mind and soul from such unanswered queries.
 Different Types of Yoga render numerous benefits to the body and mind of the practitioner.
 However, practicing yoga should follow the speculation of the right one according to one`s need.